YiwenW312/CS5500-Main/Lab3/exercises.md

 Hint: Look at Lecture 3 slides for an example of creating a Singleton in Python

 1. Are singleton's in Python thread safe?
 Why or why not?
+Singletons in Python, as implemented in the singleton.py example, are not inherently thread-safe.
+If multiple threads attempt to create an instance of the singleton at the same time, there's a possibility that the initialization code could run more than once, which would violate the Singleton pattern.

 *edit the code directly*